Royal Miller

-Royal E. Miller is an American television soap opera script writer.
-He earned a B.A. in literature & society and semiotics (honors) from Brown University, an M.F.A. in film direction and screenwriting from New York University, Tisch School of the Arts.
+Royal E. Miller is an Emmy winning American television soap opera script writer.
+He earned a B.A. in Literature & Society and Semiotics (honors) from Brown University, an M.F.A. in film direction and screenwriting from New York University, Tisch School of the Arts.
 He has also been the recipient of an ABC/Disney Daytime Writing Fellowship and served an appointment as a lecturer for two years in the undergraduate college at Harvard University.